tedneward/Azgaarnoth/Races/Elves.md

 * **Languages**.
 You can speak, read, and write Common and Elven.

+### Elvish Racial Feats

+#### Elven Accuracy
+*Prerequisite: Elf or half-elf*

+The accuracy of elves is legendary, especially that of elf archers and spellcasters.
+You have uncanny aim with attacks that rely on precision rather than brute force.
+You gain the following benefits:

+Increase your Dexterity, Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20

+Whenever you have advantage on an attack roll using Dexterity, Intelligence, Wisdom, or Charisma, you can reroll one of the dice once.

 ## High Elf
 High elves and wood elves are, by this point in Azgaarnoth's history, fairly well intermixed and are found in most locations where elves are found; no non-elf can tel the difference between them.